| |

 Health Benefits of Fresh Milled Flour: Why You Should Switch to This Nutritious Alternative

 I have recently taken a deep dive into fresh milled flour and I am not looking back!
 I have fallen in love with how simple it is to mill my own flour and how delicious it is.
-Plus, any world where bread is a nutrient dense health food…count me in!
+Plus, any world where bread is a nutrient-dense health food is where I want to be!

 On a serious note: making the switch to fresh milled flour significantly helped my sons eczema.
-We’ve been fighting a battle with eczema for years and seen so many specialists and spent a fortune on ever cream you can imagine.
-Healing his gut and then adding in nutrient dense foods like fresh milled flour and beef liver were key.
+We’ve been fighting a battle with eczema for years and seen so many specialists and spent a fortune on every cream you can imagine.
+Healing his gut and then adding in nutrient-dense foods like fresh milled flour and beef liver were key.

 One of the biggest benefits of fresh milled flour is that it contains more nutrients than commercially produced flour.
 When grains are processed into flour, many of the nutrients are lost (through oxidation and then the separating of the bran and oils).
-However, when you mill your own flour, you’re able to retain all of the nutrients found in the whole grain.
+However, when you mill your own flour (or buy it fresh milled), you’re able to retain all of the nutrients found in the whole grain.
 This means that fresh milled flour is a great source of fiber, vitamins, and minerals that are essential for good health.

 The Basics of Fresh Milled Flour